Frojd/Wagtail-Pipit/{{cookiecutter.project_name}}/README.md

 ## Server requirements

-Based on our preffered Django stack you can send this list to your hosting provider:
+If you want to setup this boilerplate on a server using our preffered stack and keep compatibility with our provisioning script, make sure it contains the following components:

 ```
-SSH access (passwordless with RSA keys)
+SSH access (passwordless login with RSA keys must be allowed)
 Linux (Ubuntu 20.04+ is preffered)
 Nginx
 uWSGI